jamieberrier/costume-closet/README.md

 # Costume Closet

-A web application designed for 2 types of users, Dance Studio Owners and their Dancers, to manage their dance costumes.
+A web application designed for 2 types of users, Dance Studio Owners and their Dancers, to manage their dance costumes. :dancers:
 * Dance Studio Owners -- Create an account to manage and track their dance studio's costumes and costume assignments
     * Dance Studio Owners can:
         * Create, view, edit, and delete costumes